 - Measles (Rubeola) – two doses administered at least one month apart and after first birthday

-- Mumps – one dose administered after first birthday
+- Mumps – two doses administered after first birthday

-- Rubella (German Measles) – one dose administered after first birthday
+- Rubella (German Measles) – two doses administered after first birthday

-- Tetanus/Diptheria (Td) – one booster taken within ten years of enrollment start date
+- Diphtheria/Tetanus/Pertussis – three doses containing vaccine.
+One dose must be Tdap vaccine within ten years of enrollment start date

 Documentation of immunization must contain the month, day, and year of the vaccine and/or proof of immunity.
 Proof of immunity can include either a titer blood test or a medical physician’s diagnosis of measles, mumps, and rubella.
 A titer blood test can prove immunity to measles, mumps, and rubella, and is useful if you are having difficulty locating your records.